EotvosCollegium/mars/docker-dev-setup/README.md

 Alternatively, you can access the database directly from you host machine (via an application of your choice) at this address: `127.0.0.1:3307`

+### Other useful commands, tips

+Please check out the ["For everyday use" section of the _SETUP_DEV_ENVIRONMENT.md](../_SETUP_DEV_ENVIRONMENT.md#for-everyday-use) file.
+The section contains information about how to reset your database, how to log in, etc.
+You may need to run some commands in the `mars_dev` container's shell instead of on the host machine.

 ### IDE integration

 You can use an IDE or text editor of your choice.
 Here are some recommended IDEs and some tips for setting them up: